ErpNetDocs/tech/advanced/string-interpolation/expression-types/entity.md

 'Product X'
 ```

-If the entity name or the Id does not exist, the evaluation fails and the output will contain an error message.
+If the entity name or the Id don't exist, the evaluation **fails**, and the output will contain an error message.
 ```cs
 // Input
 '{General_Product(2fa67d60-be11-41ec-beac-976e666ece4f)}'